Application of the matrix pencil approach to direction finding

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Himed, Braham, "Application of the matrix pencil approach to direction finding" (1990).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 213.
+213.